-A 4 Point inspection in Florida is an inspection that looks at 4 major systems (Roof, Plumbing, Electrical, and HVAC) in an older home.
-These inspections are performed by a licensed inspector such as a home inspector from GGR Home Inspections or a building contractor.
+A 4 Point inspection in Florida is a home inspection that which a home inspector will inspect the 4 major systems (Roof, Plumbing, Electrical, and HVAC) in a home.
+These home inspections are performed by a licensed inspector such as a home inspector from GGR Home Inspections or a general building contractor.

-Below is what a 4 point inspection looks like:
+Below is what a 4 point inspection includes:

 - Roof – The type of roof covering the home has (i.e. shingles, tile, or rolled) The condition and age of the roof.
 Are the missing shingles, tiles, or leaks?

 - Electrical System – The type of wiring the home has (copper, aluminum, cloth, or knob and tube).
 The brand of the electrical panel and the condition of the electrical system. (i.e. ungrounded outlets, double taps in the panel, etc.)